dhis2/dhis2-server-tools/README.md

 ### Step 1 — SSH to your server and enable firewall.
 - SSH to your server, secure your ssh, allow ssh port on the firewall and finally enable the firewall.
 Be careful not to lock yourself out.
-Remember to allow ssh port before enabling the firewall.
+Remember to allow your prefered ssh port before enabling the firewall.
   ```
-  sudo ufw limit 22 # Assuming you did not change default ssh port 22
+  sudo ufw limit 22 # Assuming you did not change default ssh port (22)
   sudo ufw enable
   ```

-### Step 2 — Grab deployment tools from github
+### Step 2 — Grab the deployment tools from github
-- Access the server and get deployment tools by invoking below command
+- Access the server and clone the deployment tools in your prefered directory by invoking below command
   ```
   git clone https://github.com/dhis2/dhis2-server-tools
   ```